Parli/CanvasTest/README.md

 * You can load `index.js` directly from the file system if you want to work on the client before building the server.

-* Please begin working on the task as soon as you receive it, and send it back to us as soon as you are done.

-* After you complete the task, we will ask you some follow up questions.
+* Be prepared to answer some follow up questions after you complete the task.

 * I will be available for the entire time you are working on the task to answer any questions you have.
 AMAA, you can contact me through tmetler@gmail.com on hangouts or email.